A Brief Guide to Sheltered Housing

 - Health and welfare qualifications: The applicant must be capable of independent living (with an appropriate and continuing package of support where necessary).

 - Financial qualifications: Maximum gross income of applicant(s) must not exceed the median income, currently £31,876 per annum and a couples gross income must not exceed £35,063 per annum.

 Where there is a profound housing need and the applicant falls outside the financial qualification, special consideration can be given for allocation on a higher rental basis as determined by the Department of Infrastructure.

-In order to apply for acceptance on to a sheltered housing waiting list, or for any further advice in relation to sheltered housing, you should contact the relevant sheltered housing authority.
-This depends on the location of the sheltered property/complex you have in mind.
-A list of Authorities can be found on the Isle of Man Government website.
+A list of Sheltered Housing Authorities can be found on the Isle of Man Government website.
 For any Public Sector Sheltered Housing queries in the North please contact:

 The Clerk, Ramsey and Northern Districts Housing Committee, Town, Hall, Ramsey, IM8 1RT